What is Azure SQL Database service

 Azure Active Directory integration and multi-factor authentication

 SQL Database enables you to centrally manage identities of database user and other Microsoft services with Azure Active Directory integration.
-This capability simplified permission management and enhances security.
-Azure Active Directory supports multi-factor authentication (MFA) to increase data and application security while supporting a single sign-on process.
+This capability simplifies permission management and enhances security.
+Azure Active Directory supports multi-factor authentication (MFA) to increase data and application security while supporting a single sign-in process.

 SQL Database participates in regular audits and has been certified against several compliance standards.
 For more information, see the Microsoft Azure Trust Center where you can find the most current list of SQL Database compliance certifications.